craftcms/docs/docs/5.x/upgrade.md

 ### Eager-Loading

 [Eager-loading](development/eager-loading.md) has been dramatically simplified for most sites.
-You no longer need to tell Craft which relational fields to load via the `.with()` query method—instead, call `.eagerly()` on any query that _may_ result in an N+1 problem to automatically eager-loading:
+You no longer need to tell Craft which relational fields to load via the `.with()` query method—instead, call `.eagerly()` on any query that _may_ result in an N+1 problem to automatically trigger eager-loading:

 ::: code
 ```twig Before